 - A construction company needed a CEO as successor.
 The current CEO was very powerful and had led the company for over 20 years.
 He attempted to train a long-term employee who had worked their way up to take over the role.
 Yet, after a year or two he was still not confident the person was up to the task. fresh eyes revealed that the CEO was undermining his own efforts to train new leaders.
 Whenever a situation occurred that needed leadership skills, he took care of it himself.
 Feeling a sense of urgency to resolve the matter at hand, he ignored the leadership structure they had put in place.
 As a result, his leaders did not get to grow.
 When he became aware of the dynamic, things changed.
 Soon, the team was able to identify an internal person to take on the role.
 The success has been amazing to watch.

 - The sales team of a high-tech service company XYZ had a very limited view of who they could collaborate with.
 They believed that any company that offered any services that were similar to their own was a competitor.
 They saw no opportunities for collaboration with those companies.
 External fresh eyes questioned that belief.
 After all, there are companies whose services overlap only slightly.
 Most of what these companies offered was complementary to XYZ’s.
 As a result, we built some very powerful collaborations with other companies.
 Also, when a major piece equipment broke, they were able to get help from one of these collaborators.
 This support ended up being critical to XYZ company and its #1 customer.

 In summary, fresh eyes are critical to your success.
 Involve your team in all of your planning and bring in external fresh eyes, too.
-The reward will be that you discover opportunities that will expand your business and your life.
+The reward will be that you discover opportunities that will help when you are sorting out how to expand your business.
 You will also see threats that you can address before it is too late.